rmin2000/rmin2000.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am currently a first-year Ph.D. student in the Department of Computer Science Engineering (HKUST) under the supervision of [Prof. Minhao Cheng](https://cmhcbb.github.io/).
-Before starting the Ph.D., I received a B.Eng. degree in Telecommunication Engineering from a joint program (BUPT & QMUL).
+Hi, I am a first-year Ph.D. student in the Department of Computer Science Engineering (HKUST) under the supervision of [Prof. Minhao Cheng](https://cmhcbb.github.io/).
+Before starting the Ph.D., I received a B.Eng. degree in Telecommunication Engineering from the joint program (BUPT & QMUL).
 My interest lies broadly in AI safety with a special focus on backdoor learning.

 Education
 ======